siyuan-bruce/siyuan-bruce.github.io/about.md

 ---

 ## Employment
-- HSBC Lab (May 2021 - now).
-Full Stack Engineer.
+- HSBC Lab (May 2021 - Aug 2022).
+Full Stack Engineer on Fintech.
 - HSBC Lab (Seq 2020 - May 2021).
 Internship.

 ---